sypherlev/php-chassis-framework/docs/MyLayout.md

-## How I use it
+## Example Request-Response Cycle

-I'm just going to explain how I do things.
-Whether you want to follow along or do your own thing is up to you.
-Again, Chassis is flexible and you can set it up any weird way you like, once you're inside an Action object.
+Chassis is flexible and you can set it up any weird way you like, once you're inside an Action object.
+The following describes how I structure my applications as an example.

 I usually have Chassis set up in a broad ADR pattern.
 (ADR stands for Action-Domain-Response.
 This is an evolution of MVC proposed by Paul M. Jones that I find useful.
 Google it if you're curious.)
 The basic set up is as follows: